ninenines/ranch/manual/ranch_tcp.md

    -  Max length of the queue of pending connections.
  -  ip
    -  Interface to listen on.
 Listen on all interfaces by default.
+ -  linger ({false, 0})
+   -  Whether to wait and how long to flush data sent before closing the socket.
  -  nodelay (true)
    -  Whether to enable TCP_NODELAY.
  -  port (0)
    -  TCP port number to listen on.
 0 means a random port will be used.
+ -  send_timeout (30000)
+   -  How long the send call may wait for confirmation before returning.
+ -  send_timeout_close (true)
+   -  Whether to close the socket when the confirmation wasn't received.

 The `raw` option is unsupported.